Croatia & the Adriatic Tour

 A heavenly day in Mali Ston

-Whether you like oysters or not, or whether a glass of wine is your ‘thing’ or not, the whole concept of cruising out to the sheltered waters of the oyster beds in Mali Ston’s Bay is just so, so heavenly!
+Whether you like oysters or not, or whether a glass of wine is your ‘thing’ or not, the whole concept of cruising out to the sheltered waters of the oyster beds in the Bay of Mali Ston is just so, so heavenly!
 Now add the backdrop of massive walls and fortifications creeping up over the mountain and the knowledge that following this you will be enjoying a relaxing lunch on the vine shaded terrace of the famous Bota Sari Restaurant.
 This is a total experience that we know simply cannot be missed.

 Day 10: Dubrovnik sightseeing and 'My Time'

 In the 15th and 16th centuries Dubrovnik became the heart of a maritime empire to rival Venice.
 This morning we are joined by a local guide who will breathe life into this extraordinary UNESCO World Heritage Listed, walled city – from the finely carved facades of the renaissance palaces, lining the broad pedestrian walkways and squares, to the churches and the baroque Cathedral.
 First impressions are so important so to begin our tour we catch the cable car up to the scenic lookout on top of Mount Srd.
 What a fantastic way to introduce you to the city!
 We have also included entrance to the old Franciscan Monastery and Apothecary.
 The rest of your day is at leisure.
 Later this afternoon, when the heat has gone from the day, and the crowded cruise ships have departed, make sure you enjoy a peaceful walk along the top of the city walls.
 Running almost two kilometres around the entire city, and flanked by turrets and towers, a walk along the ramparts is a wonderful experience.